An inexact Matrix-Newton method for solving NEPv: The inexact Matrix-Newton method for NEPv

-} for \eqref{eq:GNEPv}.
-In both cases, we are able to recycle the matrices $H(V)$ and $G(V)$ since they do not depend on $E$, meaning that the main effort in the evaluation of $L_F(X,E)$ is in the evaluation of $L_G(V,E_V)$ and $L_H(V,E_V)$.
-This is particularly appealing when no closed form for the Fréchet derivatives is available since $H(V)$ and $G(V)$ can be reused in finite difference approximations
+for the GNEPv \eqref{eq:GNEPv}.
+In both cases, we are able to recycle the matrices $H(V)$ and $G(V)$ since they do not depend on $\dx$, meaning that the main effort in the evaluation of $L_F(X,\dx)$ is in the evaluation of $L_G(V,\dv)$ and $L_H(V,\dv)$.
+This is particularly appealing when no closed form for the Fréchet derivatives is available since $H(V)$ and $G(V)$ are available and can be reused in finite difference approximations